 Complementing this multidisciplinary approach, a multinational student body has so far conducted outstanding research from a truly international standpoint.
-The IMPRS-SDR is now seeking up to ten new PhD students for its second working period, starting in June 2015, and an additional five in January 2016.
+The IMPRS-SDR is now seeking up to ten new PhD students for its second working period, starting in June 2015, and an additional five in early 2017.

 The core educational concept of the IMPRS-SDR is to recognise that international legal research extends beyond any national legal approach.
 Every domestic legal culture has developed perspectives, objectives and rationales in a particular context.
 In the wider international context, however, researchers require broader perspectives in order to analyse problems insightfully and to conceive of feasible solutions.

 1. Student Body